 Not to miss: Amin al-Dowleh Timche

 Khan bazaar Yazd

 The Khan bazaar in Yazd is relatively small.
-This is probably, because for a long time this bazaar was only for the important and wealthy people.
+For a long time this bazaar was only for the important and wealthy people.
 While Yazd was an important desert city on the trade routes to the persian gulf, its exclusive bazaar never grew big.
-It was selling high quality goods though from gold and silver to handwoven clothes.
+It focused on selling high quality goods such as gold and silver.

 The Khan bazaar will not have the beauty and overwhelming power of the bazaars above, but is still worth a visit when you are in Yazd.
-The covered structure dates from the 9th century and nowadays there are still lots of good quality souvenirs for sale.
+The covered structure dates from the 9th century.
+Nowadays there are still lots of good quality souvenirs for sale.